MarcL/marclittlemore.com/src/posts/2023/11-november/2023-11-20-syndicating-notes.md

     url: https://leonardo.ai
 ---

-As someone who has been using Twitter since 2008, it's been a big part of my life since the early days of the [fail whale](https://www.theatlantic.com/technology/archive/2015/01/the-story-behind-twitters-fail-whale/384313/).
-Honestly, I was probably addicted to it at times and took it on and off my phone to try and break the scrolling habit.
+As someone who has been using Twitter since 2008, it's been a big part of my life since the early days of the [fail whale](https://business.time.com/2013/11/06/how-twitter-slayed-the-fail-whale/).
+Honestly, I was probably addicted to it at times and took the Twitter app on and off my phone to try and break the scrolling habit.

 I've met lots of fantastic people through it, I've learned a lot from it, and I've probably shared far too much on it.
 But since a billionaire finally bought it and took it over in October 2022, it's not the same place it was when I joined.
 It's become a place of anger, hate, and misinformation.
 Most of the great people I have followed have stopped tweeting.